ov-studio/.github/profile/README.md

 ##

-We are the team behind **Vital.sandbox**, operating under **ov-studio** — a small but growing group of passionate developers and engineers with a strong foundation in systems engineering and real-world product development.
+We are the team behind **Vital.sandbox**, operating under **ov-studio** — a small but growing group of passionate developers and engineers who care deeply about open source and the people building with it.

-We got tired of choosing between "fast" and "free", "powerful" and "documented", "works" and "actually works" — so we decided to build something that doesn't make you choose.
+We got tired of picking between fast or free, powerful or documented, works or actually works — so we decided to build something that doesn't make you choose.
 We prioritize performance, control, and long-term scalability, making deliberate decisions to ensure things actually hold up in the real world.

 No bloat.
 No black boxes.
-No "contact sales for pricing."
+No contact sales for pricing.
 Just developers who believe open source deserves serious engineering — and serious engineering shouldn't cost you a kidney.

 We build things we'd actually want to use ourselves.
 Come build something with us. 🚀